eshazen/carputer/Data/Shapefiles/README.md

 Fixed a bug in `dump_shape`.
 Now at least the plots come out correctly from the dumped data for states, at least.

+Next step is to combine multiple datasets.
+Added a `prio` field to `f_shape` for allow for a priority display when multiple matches are found.

+Propose to create a `merge_data` utility which can read multiple sets of `.DAT`, `.VRT`, `.PRT` files into a single set.

 ### 2025-12-01

 Fixed a few things.
 Need to update `dump_shape` to dump